using Oscar

 (false, 0)

-The same methodology can be applied to graphical modelling with directed acyclic graphs (DAGs).
-Let the three-variate random vector \(X\) be Markov to the following graph:
+As a consistency check, we apply the same methodology to directed acyclic graphs (DAGs), in which \(\Omega\) is constrained to be diagonal.
+Suppose the three-variate random vector \(X\) is Markov with respect to the following chain graph:

 G = graph_from_edges(Directed, [[1, 2], [2, 3]])